We Review the MSC Divina For Families

 For those traveling with kids ages 6 months to under 3 years, the kids club has both babysitting hours and times where parents can use the club with their tots.

-They offer one program where kids and up eat dinner with the club counselors and another where kids sup with their families and are picked up in the dining room for evening activities.
+They offer one program where kids eat dinner with the club counselors and another where kids sup with their families and are picked up in the dining room for evening activities.
 There is babysitting until 2:00 a.m.—if you can stay up that late.

 What’s Good For Parents on the Divina